Where can I manage my users?

 How to Distribute Units

-If you need to distribute more units to a user or take units away from a user, click "Edit user" button in the row of the user.
+If you need to distribute more units to a user or take units away from a user, click the pencil button in the row of that user.

-When you click "Edit user" you will be prompted with a window that shows the user’s account information, role, and current unit balance.
+When you click the pencil button, you will see a window that shows the user’s account information, role, and current unit balance.
 Simply add or remove units from a user's account by typing the units you want on their account in the window.
 You’ll see a hint with the number of available units that you can distribute from the owner’s account.
 When you're finished distributing limits, hit "Save."

 In the same window, you can upgrade a user to become an admin for your corporate account.
 Admins can add, remove, or edit user accounts on the subscription.